Resident Evil 7: Biohazard

 Resident Evil 7: Biohazard is a 2017 survival horror game developed and published by Capcom.
-The player controls Ethan Winters as he searches for his long-missing wife in a derelict plantation occupied by an infected family, solving puzzles and fighting enemies.
+The seventh main installment in the Resident Evil series, the player controls Ethan Winters as he searches for his long-missing wife in a derelict plantation occupied by an infected family, solving puzzles and fighting enemies.
 Resident Evil 7 diverges from the more action-oriented Resident Evil 5 and Resident Evil 6, returning to the franchise's survival horror roots, emphasizing exploration.
 It is the first main Resident Evil game to use a first-person view.

 Resident Evil 7 is the first full-length game to use Capcom's in-house RE Engine.
-The development was led by Koshi Nakanishi, director of the 2012 Nintendo 3DS game Resident Evil: Revelations.
+The development was led by Koshi Nakanishi, director of Resident Evil: Revelations.
 A year prior to its announcement at E3 2016, it was presented as a virtual reality demo called Kitchen.
 The team took inspiration from the 1981 film The Evil Dead, scaled back the game to one location, and used a first-person perspective to immerse players.
 Two downloadable content scenarios were released, Not a Hero and End of Zoe.

-Resident Evil 7 was released in January 2017 for PlayStation 4, Windows, Xbox One, followed by a cloud version for the Nintendo Switch in May 2018 in Japan and December 2022 worldwide, and PlayStation 5 and Xbox Series X/S versions in June 2022.
+Resident Evil 7 was released in January 2017 for PlayStation 4, Windows, Xbox One, followed by a cloud version for the Nintendo Switch in May 2018 in Japan and December 2022 worldwide, PlayStation 5 and Xbox Series X/S versions in June 2022, iOS, iPadOS and macOS versions in July 2024, and an upcoming Nintendo Switch 2 version scheduled for February 2026.
 It also supports the PlayStation VR headset.
-The game received generally favorable reviews and was considered a return to form for the series; critics praised the visuals, gameplay, story, innovation, and uses of virtual reality, but the boss battles and final chapter drew some criticism.
-As of January 2023, the game has sold 11.70 million copies worldwide.
+The game received generally favorable reviews and was considered a return to form for the series; critics praised the gameplay, atmosphere, story, and uses of virtual reality, but the boss battles and final chapter drew some criticism.
+As of June 30, 2025, the game has sold 15.4 million units, making it the 2nd best-selling game in the franchise.
 It was nominated for several end-of-year accolades.
 A sequel, Resident Evil Village, was released on May 7, 2021.